 Parkinson’s disease (PD) is the second most common neurodegenerative disorder

-among the elderly population, and it is depicted by the degeneration of dopaminergic neurons
+among elderly population, characterized by the progressive degeneration of dopaminergic

-Neuroinflammation is associated with the presence of activated microglia in the brain and
+is mainly associated with presence of activated microglia in brain and elevated levels

-Hence, peripheral inflammation is able to prime microglia into pro-inflammatory phenotype, which can trigger a stronger response in CNS further perpetuating the on-going neurodegenerative
+is able to prime microglia into pro-inflammatory phenotype, which can trigger

+stronger response in CNS further perpetuating the on-going neurodegenerative process.

 In the present review, the interplay between neuroinflammation and the peripheral immune

 and hence the symptoms of the disease.
 In the end, we summarize some of proposed